xmartlabs/blog/_posts/2021-07-30-gong-introduction.md

 # What exactly is Gong?

-[Gong][gong] is our Android App Template to effortlessly kickstart Android projects and get us quickly ready to implement product functionalities.
+[Gong][gong] is our Android App Template to effortlessly kickstart Android projects and get us quickly ready to implement product features.
 By using Gong, in a matter of seconds, you can create the base project for your android app, the same base project we use at Xmartlabs.
-You only have to clone the repo and run a provided script to set up the project name, namespace, and few extra data about your particular app.

 Gong is entirely written in [Kotlin][kotlin], and it leverages the language's capabilities and modern syntax (if you're still programming Android apps in [Java][Java], give Kotlin a try, you won't regret it 😉).
 It also uses [Jetpack Compose][compose], the new declarative toolkit for creating UI in Android.

-Apart from providing a top-notch architecture and several out-of-the-box app solutions to speed up Android development, it enforces the usage of the same code conventions and project structure, the adoption of the platform best practices, and third-party libraries throughout the Android team.
-Gong aims to help Android teams to adopt elegant, clean, and maintainable Android code, use state-of-the-art components and libraries, and quickly get into coding valuable app functionality with virtually no effort and in no time.
+In short, Gong is a base project which gives you a good structure, well-constructed architecture, good practices, and modern features and toolkits with virtually no effort and in no time, so you can start implementing features right away.

 # Kickstarting your project using Gong

 Creating your app base code using Gong is super simple.
-You just have to clone the Gong repo and run a script that prompts you to set up your project information, such as project and package name!
+You just have to run a command to fetch and execute a script that asks for your project information, such as project and package name.
 That's all!

-There is a step-by-step guide on initializing the script and providing such information on Gong's Github readme page if you are interested.
+The command is available on Gong's Github readme page, along with instructions to do the setup manually if you prefer to do so.

-Once you provide the project's information, Gong automatically renames and refactors the template code according to your naming conventions (you never need to do any manual refactoring).
+Once you provide the project's information, Gong automatically renames and refactors the package and class names containing `Gong` replacing it for your project name (you don't need to do any manual refactoring).
 You can even provide your Git remote URL to set up your project pointing to your remote repository.

 Let's see how easy it's below: